-This Statement of Additional Information is not a Prospectus, but is an incorporated part of the Prospectus and should be read in conjunction with the Milestone Treasury Obligations Fund Prospectuses of the AdvisorOne Funds (the "Trust") each dated September 1, 2016 (collectively referred to herein as "Prospectus").
-The Fund's Annual Report, for the period ended April 30, 2016 is incorporated herein by reference.
+This Statement of Additional Information is not a Prospectus, but is an incorporated part of the Prospectus and should be read in conjunction with the Milestone Treasury Obligations Fund (the "Fund") Prospectuses of the AdvisorOne Funds (the "Trust") each dated September 1, 2018 (collectively referred to herein as "Prospectus").
+The Fund's Annual Report, for the fiscal year ended April 30, 2018 is incorporated herein by reference.